wmcdonald404/wmcdonald404.github.io/_posts/2025-04-23-jenkins-installing-jcasc.md

 - Plugin deployment
 - Plugin configuration

 [Jenkins Configuration as Code (aka JCasC)](https://www.jenkins.io/projects/jcasc/) can help with these post-deployment steps.
+In order to fiddle with JCasC first we need to install the plugin.
+This should itself be driven from an IaC pipeline but first we need to understand the basic workflow.

 # How-to
 1. If Jenkins is already up and running, skip to step #2.